mobiaqua/igep-x-loader/ISEE_README.txt

   This is not a real limitation due all ini file it's copied into the RAM memory.
 * Malloc it's limited to 32 MiB.
+* Cannot write comments in lines with tag=value

 2.3 TODO
 --------